berachain/docs/apps/core/content/learn/pol/faqs.md

 Incentives are denominated in $BGT– ultimately users, validators, and protocols want to be able to calculate per $BGT they're earning, so it's more of a choice of UI to facilitate understanding the value $BGT drives.

-### Can only validators vote on or create proposals?
+### Can only validators vote on or create governance proposals?

 No. Anyone who holds enough $BGT can vote on proposals.
 Anyone who meets the threshold of 1000 $BGT can create a proposal.